Stabilizing single atoms at record-high temperatures in short durations

-Researchers from the University of Illinois at Chicago (UIC), University of Maryland (UMD), Johns Hopkins University, Argonne National Laboratory and the Pacific Northwest National Laboratory report using highly controllable, high temperature shockwaves to synthesize and stabilize single atoms at record-high temperatures.
+Researchers from the University of Illinois Chicago (UIC), University of Maryland (UMD), Johns Hopkins University, Argonne National Laboratory and the Pacific Northwest National Laboratory report using highly controllable, high temperature shockwaves to synthesize and stabilize single atoms at record-high temperatures.
 Their findings were published in the paper “High Temperature Shockwave Stabilized Single Atoms” in the journal Nature Nanotechnology.

 “In this work, we utilized atomic-resolution STEM (Scanning Transmission Electron Microscopy) to demonstrate that single atoms could be become stabilized on substrate with a shockwave method.
 These single atoms can be excellent catalysts for electrochemical reactions,” said Reza Shahbazian-Yassar, professor of mechanical and industrial engineering in the UIC College of Engineering and a corresponding author of the paper.